mrkkrp/tagged-identity/README.md

 ![CI](https://github.com/mrkkrp/tagged-identity/workflows/CI/badge.svg?branch=master)

 The library provides a monad transformer that works just like `IdentityT`, but can be tagged at the type level.
-This allows to work with monad stacks as usual, but you can make two identical monad stacks have different types.
-The main application of this is, of course, the ability to have different instances for otherwise the same stacks without having to do opaque `newtype` wrapping which is not handy with monad stacks.
+This allows us to work with monad stacks as usual, except we can make two identical monad stacks to have different types.
+The main application for this is, of course, the ability to have different instances for otherwise identical stacks without having to do `newtype` wrapping.

 ## Contribution